ISSUE 03

 KENNY

 Collective effect that complicates the easy story that gets told.
-And you’re kind of using the text to complicate the image, right?
+You’re kind of using the text to complicate the image, right?
 They play off of each other.

 EMANUEL